The Mikado (1967 film): Reception

 In The Illustrated London News Alan Dent commented that the film confirmed his growing view that opera – particularly comic opera – could not be satisfactorily filmed: "I miss the theatre, the laughter … the interruptions of applause, even the encores".
 The New York Times criticised the filming technique and the orchestra and noted, "Knowing how fine this cast can be in its proper medium, one regrets the impression this Mikado will make on those not fortunate enough to have watched the company in the flesh.
 The cameras have captured everything about the company's acting except its magic."
-A reviewer of the video commented in 2009, "the performance is extremely flat.
+Scholar Marc Shepherd commented in 2009 that "the performance is extremely flat.
 One senses that the cast, lacking a live audience to interact with, are merely going through the motions."
 In 2017 the BBC's reviewer in a comparative survey of all available recordings of The Mikado chose the DVD of the 1966 film in preference to all other recordings except for Sir Charles Mackerras's 1992 CD version, calling the D'Oyly Carte set "a tribute to a fine theatrical tradition caught at its most appealing".